Wesley1808/ServerCore/README.md

 #### Optimizations

-Most optimizations in this mod are focused on getting rid of the majority of random lagspikes on servers.\
+A lot of the optimizations in this mod are focused on getting rid of the majority of random lagspikes on servers.\
-Besides that, it also includes optimizations for chunk ticking, mob spawning, maps and player logins.
+Other than that, it also includes plenty of optimizations for things like chunk ticking, mob spawning, item frames and player logins.

 ___
 #### Entity Activation Range

-A very configurable and optional feature that allows you to drastically cut down on the amount of entities that have to be processed on the server.\
+A very configurable feature that allows you to drastically cut down on the amount of entities that have to be processed on the server.\
-This is a port based off of Spigot's and PaperMC's implementation, with extra features.
+This is a port based off of Spigot's and PaperMC's implementation, but more configurable with additional (optional) features.

 ___

-#### Chunk ticking distance

-A setting that allows you to reduce the distance at which chunks can tick (mob spawns & random ticks).\
-This allows for higher viewdistances at lower costs.

-___

 #### Dynamic performance checks

-Allows the server to automatically adjust the current settings depending on the MSPT and config.\
+Allows the server to automatically adjust the current settings depending on the tick time and config.\
-These include: Chunk-tick distance, View distance, Simulation distance & mobcaps.
+These include: Chunk-tick distance, View distance, Simulation distance & Mobcaps.

 ___

 #### Villager lobotomization

-Allows the server to cut down on villager lag from large trading halls, by slowing down the tick rate of villagers stuck in 1x1 spaces.
+Allows the server to cut down on villager lag from large trading halls, by making villagers stuck inside 1x1 spaces tick less often.

+___

+#### Breeding Caps

+A feature that allows you to set a cap on the amount of mobs of the same type that can be bred within a certain radius.\
+This can be useful to prevent players from breeding thousands of animals like chickens or cows in a small area.

+___

+#### Chunk ticking distance

+A setting that allows you to reduce the distance at which chunks can tick (mob spawns & random ticks).
 \
 \
 **- And more!**